Next Sessions: July 11th, July 22nd & July 29th, 2011

 Having a disability in an able-bodied world presents many obstacles, and the resulting frustration often discourages differently-abled individuals from participation in many activities.
 The same holds for library services.
 Often, there are embedded virtual, social, and architectural obstacles founds throughout libraries which prevent disabled patrons from equitable access to library services.

-This four-week course will include weekly assigned readings and short assignments, weekly optional chats, and discussion prompts.
-Students will take away practical advice on creating equitable access to library services and instruction.
+Organized as a four week course, the webinar will include assigned readings, discussion prompts, and offer practical advice on creating equitable access to library services and instruction.

 Part I: Importance of Accessibility